Echigo Tokimeki Railway: Rolling stock

-Until March 2017, a seasonal limited-stop "Rapid" service operating between Niigata and Itoigawa ran once a day in each direction using a 6-car JR East 485 series EMU.
+Until March 2017, a seasonal, limited-stop Rapid service, operating between Niigata and Itoigawa, ran once a day in each direction using a 6-car JR East 485 series EMU.

-Since 4 July 2021, Express service which uses 413 series and 455 series has been commenced operating on Hisui Line on only holidays.
+Since 4 July 2021, an Express service has been run, operating only on holidays.
+It uses 413 series and 455 series cars.

 History

 The company was founded on 22 November 2010.
 The new names for the two lines to be operated by the company were announced in June 2012, and the company name was changed to Echigo Tokimeki Railway Company from 1 July 2012.
 The company was formally granted a railway operating license by the Ministry of Land, Infrastructure, Transport and Tourism on 28 February 2014.